TobyM-engineering/ml-player-piano/docs/architecture.md

 ---

-# 3. Machine Learning Architecture
+3. Machine Learning / Velocity Mapping Architecture

-A small regression model is used to generate **human-like** dynamics from basic MIDI velocity data.
+Machine learning was used as an offline development tool to help understand how MIDI velocity, solenoid power, pulse duration, and real acoustic loudness relate to each other.

+The ESP32 does not run a live ML model in real time.
+Instead, the final firmware uses tuned velocity-mapping logic that was developed through testing, measurement, and ML-assisted analysis.

-MIDI velocity alone is extremely coarse and often creates a robotic sound.
-Humans vary **force, timing, and key travel**, so solenoids must be tuned to imitate these nuances.
+MIDI velocity alone is extremely limited and often creates a robotic sound.
+Humans vary force, timing, and touch, so solenoids need correction to imitate more natural dynamics.

 ---

 ## 3.1 Data Collection
-To build the dataset:
+To build and improve the velocity mapping:

-- Each solenoid was tested individually.
-- A calibrated **decibel meter** measured real acoustic loudness from key strikes.
-- Pulse width and PWM duty cycles were swept across ranges.
+Individual solenoids were tested at different PWM values Pulse widths and duty cycles were adjusted
-- For each solenoid:
-  - Strike strength
-  - Acoustic output (dB)
-  - Mechanical lag time
-  - Required recovery window
-  were recorded.
+Acoustic loudness was compared across different keys Timing, strike strength, and recovery behavior were tuned

-This allowed the system to model **how solenoid energy translates into real musical volume**.
+This helped show how electrical drive energy translates into real piano dynamics.

 ---

 ## 3.2 Model Goals
-The ML model attempts to:
+The ML-assisted analysis was used to help:

-- Map **MIDI velocity → PWM + pulse length**
+Improve MIDI velocity → PWM mapping
-- Normalize variations between individual solenoids
-- Produce consistent loudness across the keyboard
-- Introduce micro-timing variation for human-like expression
-- Reduce mechanical stress by optimizing recovery times
+Reduce uneven loudness between keys
+Smooth out harsh jumps between velocity levels
+Make chords sound more balanced
-- Avoid robotic-sounding playback
+Reduce robotic-sounding playback
+Create a more expressive final mapping for the firmware

 ---

 ## 3.3 Model Pipeline
-Implemented in `ml-model/model_training.ipynb`:

-1. Load datasets (`sample_pressures.csv`, `sample_velocities.csv`)
-2. Clean noisy readings
-3. Fit multiple regression models:
-   - Linear regression
-   - Polynomial regression
-   - Gradient boosting (future work)
-4. Evaluate predicted vs actual loudness
-5. Export:
-   - C++ lookup table for real-time use
-   - Optional `.pkl` ML model
+The machine-learning work was used as an offline tuning process:

+Collect test data from key strikes
+Compare PWM, pulse duration, and perceived loudness Test regression-style mappings
+Use the results to improve the final velocity table Implement the final mapping logic in the ESP32 firmware
 ---

 # 4. System Control Flow